jcaillon/valet/tests.d/1104-self-setup/results.approved.md

 INFO     If you see the replacement character ? in my terminal, it means you don't have a nerd-font setup in your terminal.
 You can download any font here: https://www.nerdfonts.com/font-downloads and install it.
 After that, you need to setup your terminal to use this newly installed font.
-You can also choose to enable the icons in Valet if you plan to install a nerd font.
+You can run the command ⌜valet self setup⌝ again after that.
 INFO     Creating the valet config file ⌜/tmp/valet.d/f1-1⌝.
 SUCCESS  You are all set!
 INFO     As a reminder, you can modify the configuration done during this set up by either: